JetBrains/teamcity-documentation/topics/configuring-connections-to-docker.md

 ## Running multiple agents with Docker on one machine

 TeamCity supports the case when multiple agents are running parallel builds on the same machine and connect to a Docker registry during these builds.

-But this setup requires different docker environments as the `docker logout` command executed at the end of the one build should not affect the parallel build on another agent.
+This setup requires using different Docker environments: the `docker logout` command executed at the end of the one build should not affect the parallel build on another agent.

-To prevent this from happening, you need to specify different locations of each agent's `.docker` directory.
+To configure it, you need to specify locations of each agent's `.docker` directory.
 For this, define the `env.DOCKER_CONFIG=%[teamcity.agent.home.dir](agent-home-directory.md)%/system/.docker` environment variable either as a [build configuration parameter](configuring-build-parameters.md) or in the [`buildAgent.properties`](build-agent-configuration.md) file of each agent.

 <seealso>
         <category ref="admin-guide">